Where do I place a wager?

 NYRA Bet Cancellation Policy

 Please examine your mutuel tickets carefully.
 The New York Racing Association is not responsible for ticket sales not completed before the machines are locked.
 Additionally, no adjustments, including cancellations, can be made once the race begins.
-Mutuel tickets and wagers placed on NYRA Cash cards can be cancelled at self-service terminals, but with a limit not to exceed $50.
+Non-account wagers can be cancelled at self-service terminals, but with a limit not to exceed $50.
+Wagers placed on NYRA Rewards cards or Cash cards can be cancelled at self-service terminals, but with a limit not to exceed $500 on win, place, show wagers and/or $50 on any one single combination for all exotic wagers.
 Please note that wagers on NYRA Cash cards cannot be cancelled at teller windows.

 Rule for Uncashed Tickets